-The authors would like to thank the development team of the Chaste software, especially Martin Bishop (King's College London) and Pras Pathmanathan (FDA), for the use of the software package and the rabbit heart mesh.
-We thank the authors of ref.32 for sharing a prepublication copy of their work.
-We also thank Pras Pathmanathan for permission to use unpublished filament dynamics simulations by him and one of the authors (RG) as input to our filament dynamics analysis.
-This research was supported in part by the NSF grant NSF CPS-1446832.
-Results in this paper were obtained using the high-performance LIRed computing system at the Institute for Advanced Computational Science at Stony Brook University.
+The authors would like to thank the development team of the Chaste software, especially Martin Bishop (King's College London) and Pras Pathmanathan (FDA) for the use of the software package and the rabbit heart mesh.
+We thank the authors of Ref.
+32 for sharing a prepublication copy of their work.
+We also thank Pras Pathmanathan for permission to use unpublished filament dynamics simulations by him and one of the authors (R.G.) as input to our filament dynamics analysis.
+This research was supported in part by the NSF Grant NSF CPS-1446832.
+The results in this paper were obtained using the high-performance LIred computing system at the Institute for Advanced Computational Science at Stony Brook University.